gobeyondidentity/developer-docs/docs/integration-guides/wordpress.md

 ## Set up Beyond Identity as an Identity Provider

 To set up Beyond Identity as an Identity Provider, you need to create a Realm to hold identities and configuration.
 Inside that realm, you'll need to create an [Application](/docs/add-an-application) that contains the authentication flow configuration.
-These can be configured in you admin console that was created for you when you signed up for a developer account.
+These can be configured in your Admin Console that was created for you when you signed up for a developer account.

 ### Create a Realm